Mark Lombardi: Works

 Cover art for Mark Lombardi: Global Networks.
 The cover reproduces a detail from Lombardi's "George W. Bush, Harken Energy and Jackson Stephens, ca 1979–90".

 Lombardi called his diagrams Narrative Structures.
 They are structurally similar to sociograms – a type of graph drawing used in the field of social network analysis, and to a lesser degree by earlier artists like Hans Haacke.

 Other important influences on Lombardi were philosopher Herbert Marcuse, and visualization expert Edward Tufte.

 "On October 17, 2001, five weeks after the terrorist attacks on the World Trade Center...an FBI agent contacted the Whitney Museum of American Art....to obtain a reproduction of Mark Lombardi's large drawing BCCI-ICIC & FAB, 1972-1991 (4th Version) or, if that were not possible, to see the actual work at the museum.
 At about the same time, Lombardi's gallery, Pierogi, also received a telephone inquiry from a 'lead investigator into the September 11th attacks.'
 Federal investigators wanted to obtain information pertaining to wealthy Saudi Arabian terrorist Osama Bin Laden and his Al Qaeda network by tracing his many financial connections...[to]
 BCCI," Robert Hobbs writes in his introduction to Global Networks.
 Hobbes continues: "If government investigators had merely decided to include select members of the art world in their investigation in the 9/11 attacks, that fact alone would have been newsworthy.
 But when an F.B.I. agent consulted a work of art for clues pertaining to terrorist financing, she unwittingly made history."

 In Lombardi's historical diagrams, each node or connection was drawn from news stories from reputable media organizations, and his drawings document the purported financial and political frauds by power brokers.

-According to Hobbs, who faced the overwhelming task of fact-checking Lombardi: